vdazrat/knex-pg-docker-boilerplate/README.md

 # graphql
 install the dependencies for
- `apollo-server-express` - to handle the /graph(i)ql routes .
+ `apollo-server-express` - to handle the /graph(i)ql routes

- `body-parser` - middleware to get the body in the request object .
+ `body-parser` - middleware to get the body in the request object

- `graphql` - graphQL.js, used for building type schema and execution.
+ `graphql` - graphQL.js, used for building type schema and execution

  `graphql-tools` - exports makeExecutableSchema, to stitch the schema and resolvers.

 ## 1. Queries